AlexisMaizel/Virtual_Lateral_Roots/README.txt

 structure given an initial and a last surface structure.
 The surface/tissue is realized using a 2D Bezier surface.
 Together with the initial and last surface type plus the definition when and how a cell should divide, a complete 2D VLR model can be established and run over time.
-The installation of the VV lib on Linux is not that trivial and requires the Qt lib as well.
+The installation of VV (Vlab on Linux and maybe LStudio on Windows) is not that trivial and requires adiitionally libs like Qt, libGLEW etc. with a minimum version number.
+For an updated installation giude I refer to Richard Smith who provided us all necessary files and software.
-Since a newer version of VV (called VVE) is available and the VV was used with an old Ubuntu version, I refer for an installation guide to Richard Smith.

 -------------------------------